The 'Sugar Destroyer' Herb + 8 Other Tips For Quitting Sugar That Blew Our Minds

 - Share your no-sugar week recipes, tips, and reactions on Instagram using the #mbgnosugarweek hashtag—we'll be regramming our favorites all week long (and even sharing some here on the site!).

-- Be sure to check in on mindbodygreen.com daily, as we have some great pieces lined up to help you on your journey, including the no-sugar smoothie celebrities are obsessed with, no-sugar desserts that will make you drool, a psychologist's best advice for going through sugar withdrawal, an exploration of alternative sugars (maple, stevia, erythritol—we get into the good, the bad, and the ugly), and so much more.
+- Follow along with the great pieces on mindbodygreen.com daily, as we have some great pieces lined up to help you on your journey, including the no-sugar smoothie celebrities are obsessed with, no-sugar desserts that will make you drool, a psychologist's best advice for going through sugar withdrawal, an exploration of alternative sugars (maple, stevia, erythritol—we get into the good, the bad, and the ugly), and so much more.